 - When does my child start school in Reception/ Early Years?

-- If your child is born between 1 September 2012 and 31 August 2013 they can start Primary or Infant school in September 2017.
+If they were born between 1 September 2017 and 31 August 2018 they can start Primary or Infant school in September 2022.

 - When does my child start Secondary School?

-- If your child is born between 1 September 2005 and 31 August 2006 they can start Secondary School in September 2017.
+- If they were born between 1 September 2010 and 31 August 2011 they can start Secondary school in September 2022.

 - Do I need to give 3 preferences?

 - Parents/ carers are encouraged to fill in all three preferences, as this will increase the chance of your child being allocated a school that you have selected.

 - When considering your preferences you should think about whether your child has a reasonable chance of being offered a place at the school you have named on the application form.

 - Do not name the same school twice, this will not increase your chance of gaining a place

 - You can make an application by either completing a paper application or complete an application online at http://www.swindon.gov.uk.